 While the shopping experience is enriched with the recommendations and assistance of proactive chat support, customers may not see the need to fully engage.
-On the other hand, reactive chat has higher engagement because the customers are the first to contact a support agent out of necessity.
+In comparison, reactive chat has a higher engagement because the customers are the first to contact a support agent out of necessity.
 Thus, they will stick around until their concerns are addressed.

 C. CUSTOMER SATISFACTION & SALES